Basic Views on Corporate Governance

 Performance-Linked Remuneration System

 The Company abolished the bonus scheme for Directors and introduced a performance-linked remuneration system in July 2006, thereby strengthening the incentives of Directors to increase the Company’s corporate value.
 In addition, to respond to the increase in the amount of performance-linked remuneration in conjunction with the improved business performance, it was resolved to increase the maximum amount of annual remuneration to Directors from ¥450 million to ¥800 million (including ¥100 million annually for Outside Directors) at the Company’s 131st Ordinary General Meeting of Shareholders, held on June 22, 2012.
+Performance-linked remuneration is not paid to Outside Directors.

 Calculation Method of Performance-Linked Remuneration

-Remuneration-Type Stock Option Scheme
+Restricted Stock Compensation Scheme

 Evaluation of the Effectiveness of the Board of Directors